dav-armour/random-maze-game/README.md

 - [Addiction Help](https://www.psychguides.com/guides/video-game-addiction-symptoms-causes-and-effects/)

 ## Accessibility Requirements:
-- Game requires ability to give input with keyboard
+- Game requires ability to give input with keyboard.
 - Game uses default terminal colour for displaying maze and menu options.
 Can change your default terminal colour if colour blindness is an issue.
 - Game does not require the use of sound.
 - Unfortunately game would not work for people with vision problems as text to speech for this kind of game would not be possible.